-Moxa sticks consist of a dried herb called Mugwort, which is fleeced and packaged into sticks, or used in a loose form.
+Moxa sticks consist of Mugwort which has been fleeced and packaged into sticks.
+The fleeced mugwort can also be used in a loose form, which can be packed into cones or balls, then burnt upon sliced ginger or aconite (among other barriers).
 The heat produced by the burning mugwort penetrates deep into the muscular tissues.
-Moxibustion’s heat can help facilitate the relaxation of contracted muscles and sinews.
+Moxibustion’s heat can help facilitate the relaxation of contracted muscles and sinews, dredging the meridians, expelling cold, and invigorating the Yang qi of the body.

-Indirect moxibustion is used more commonly.
+Indirect moxibustion is used commonly, as there’s very little chance of scarring or burning, when operated properly.
 A stick of Moxa is lit, and a practitioner warms points with the small ember produced by the burning herbs.
 Points on the feet, ankle and knees can be warmed with indirect moxibustion to relieve conditions like arthritis.
 This style can be safely used both in and outside of the clinic.

 Moxibustion with moxa leaf can get into the channels and cure hundreds of diseases.
 Its function is great.
 The drug properties of moxa leaves (raw) are that they turn warmer after being processed, become moxa wool (processed), which are suitable for moxibustion, and the older the better.
 The ancients chose moxa as moxibustion material for it is easy to collect and more for its drug properties, and long-term clinical practices have proved that.